Live-in Care Cambridge

 Why is it important that it is ‘Managed’ Live-In Care?

 At City Care Services we engage and manage our own carers, unlike many other agencies who simply introduce carers to clients in return for a fee and then have no or limited involvement.
 We ensure that our carers undergo a stringent recruitment process and we thoroughly check their criminal and employment background and legal right to work in the UK, and handle all employment, contract, payment, tax and National Insurance matters.

 Our clients and their families tell us that we are different from other agencies because we have a dedicated Care Manager you can talk to, who knows their circumstances and can discuss any aspect of their care.
 Continual monitoring and contact with our clients ensures that high standards of quality and safety are always maintained.
 Furthermore, you can be assured that if your carer is sick or on holiday a suitable replacement will be found.

 What will the live in Carer require?

 The carer’s needs are simple; they require a bedroom, use of bathroom, provision of food and drink and Wi-Fi.
 Food and drink would be the same for the client, and if the carer has any particular dietary requirements they will provide this themselves at their own cost.
-Additionally, it is a minimum requirement that all carers have a 2 hour break and 8 hours sleep in each 24 hour period.
-However, we are able to be flexible and make arrangements according to our individual client’s needs.
+Additionally, it is a minimum requirement that all carers have a 2 hour break and 7 hours sleep (10pm-7am) – unless the client has different bed time/wake up times, which can be discussed during the creation of their bespoke care plan.